extraordinaryq/Master-Table-Tennis-game/README.md

 Thanks for the great implementations!
 ## Correction
 As mentioned in our paper, different models adopt different strategies to win the game.
 For the children group, they will tend to return short balls to win the game.
-However,experiment result show that key point is force rather than active reach.
-More details and research will be published in our next paper.
+However, further experiment result show that key point is force rather than active reach.
+More details and research will be published in our next paper in IWAIT 2025.
 Thanks to contribution of Yiliang Sui.
 ## Citation

 If our code or models help your work, please cite our paper: